-GRED 595 - Special Topics (1-6) Workshops, seminars and/or institutes designed to meet special needs of school systems, groups of teachers, or others interested in graduate-level study in the field.
+GRED 595 Special Topics (1-6) Workshops, seminars and/or institutes designed to meet special needs of school systems, groups of teachers, or others interested in graduate-level study in the field.
 Offerings available upon announcement by the School of Education and Professional Studies.
 Credit earned may be applied, under advisement, as electives in Master of Science in Education/Master of Science in Teaching degree programs.

-GRED 600 - Philosophical Foundations of Education (3) This course examines the contribution of leading educators from Ancient Greece to the present.
+GRED 600 Philosophical Foundations of Education (3) This course examines the contribution of leading educators from Ancient Greece to the present.
 Students will be encouraged to examine their own philosophical beliefs and how they are applied to improving classroom teaching.
-As warranted.
+Offered summer, fall and spring.

-GRED 603 - Seminar: Teaching Science in the Secondary School (3) This course is designed to provide the student with an understanding of the principles, concepts and methods involved in teaching.
+GRED 603 Seminar: Teaching in the Secondary School (3) This course is designed to provide the student with an understanding of the principles, concepts and methods involved in teaching.
 The focus will be on the learning process, curriculum development, instructional strategies and materials, planning, grouping, classroom management, evaluation, and drug education.
+Offered summer and fall.